Mohanakri/K8s-Admin-kode-kloud/docs/06-Cluster-Maintenance/03-Practice-Test-OS-Upgrades.md

   ```
   </details>

-- Use the command kubectl describe node master and look under taint section to check if it has any taints.
+- Why are the pods placed on the controlplane node?

+  Check the controlplane node details.

   <details>
   ```